ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Friday Class/2022 Student K Flappy Bird.md

 ## Step 3b Game Start Game Over

+To start the game, you have to click the Bird.
+Here's how.

 In the **Game Start Stack**:
-1. To start the game, you have to click the Bird.
-We show the bird and the bird tells the user this.
-2. We wait until the mouse is down and touching the bird.
-This is the same as a click.
-3. We clear the text bubble.

 ```ad-scratch
 ~~~scratchblock
 when I receive [Game start v]
 set size to (40) %
 go to x: (-118) y: (-127)
-show
-say [Click Me To Play]
+We show the bird and the bird tells the user to click. show say [Click Me To Play]
-wait until <<touching [mouse-pointer v]?> and <mouse down?>> say [] broadcast [Main Loop v]
+We wait until the mouse is down and touching the bird.
+This is the same as a click. wait until <<touching [mouse-pointer v]?> and <mouse down?>> We clear the text bubble. say [] broadcast [Main Loop v]